diku-dk/futhark-book/practical-matters.rst

-Note also that since plain integer literals are assumed to be of type ``i32``, and plain decimal literals to be of type ``f64``, you will need to use type suffixes (:ref:`baselang`) to write values of other types.
+Note also that since plain integer literals are assumed to be of type ``i32``, and plain decimal literals to be of type ``f64``, you will need to use type suffixes (:numref:`baselang`) to write values of other types.

 As a convenience, ``futhark-test`` considers functions returning